BartOtten/phoenix_localized_routes/USAGE.md

 end
 ```

-We pressed on making the installation as non-intrusive as possible; yet a few files have to be modified or created.
+We pressed on making the installation as non-intrusive as possible.
+The following
+modules / files need changes.

 ## Helpers

-`Phoenix Localized Routes` adds localization to the helpers created by Phoenix; no code changes in controllers and (live)views necessary.
+`Phoenix Localized Routes` adds localization to the helpers created by Phoenix;
+no code changes in controllers and (live)views necessary.

 ```elixir
 # file: lib/example_web/example_web.ex